kidscancode/godot_recipes/src/content/physics/rigidbody_drag_drop.md

 ### Main scene

-Create a main scene with some static body obstacles or a `TileMap` and instance a few copies of the pickable body.
+Create a main scene with some static body obstacles or a {{< gd-icon TileMap >}}`TileMap` and instance a few copies of the pickable body.

 Here's the script for the main scene: